manishakthi25/IBM-Project-12206-1659441444/README.md

 1.Maniyarasi S as Team lead.
 2.Marudhanayagi P as Team member 1.
 3.Sineka K as Team member 2.
-4.Soundharya V J as Team member 3.
+4.Soundharya V  as Team member 3.